seclab-ucr/CCS24Mesh/TP-Link/README.md

 ## Attack Step 6: Prepare the environment to execute the tmpcli binary on the attacker's machine

-The attacker must use a aarch64 machine to launch this attack.
+The attacker must use an aarch64 machine to launch this attack.

 Download this vulnerable firmware [here](https://static.tp-link.com/upload/firmware/2023/202303/20230331/Deco_X55_V1.0_1.2.2_Build_230301.zip).

+Sorry, clicking the link does not work.
+Please input the firmware address manually in a fresh browser tab to download it.

 Unpack this firmware (temporarily left as an exercise).
 Change your directory to the file system root, and use the export command.
-After that, try running the `/usr/bin/tmpcli` command.
+After that, try running the `/usr/bin/tmpcli` binary.

 `export LD_LIBRARY_PATH=$PWD/usr/lib:$PWD/lib`